Code-Institute-Submissions/MS1-Pop-Cakes/README.md

         -   W3C Markup Validator
         -   W3C CSS Validator
         -   Repaginator
         (The W3C Markup Validator and W3C CSS Validator Services were consistently used to validate every page of the project to ensure there were no syntax errors in the project.)

 TESTING

     Testing User Stories from User Experience (UX) Section

         First Time Visitor Goals

-            As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+            As a First Time Visitor, I want to easily see the available design shapes and how to order
-            Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
-            The main points are made immediately with the hero image The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+            -   Users are immediately greeted with a carousel slider displaying different styles, also each slide has an "order now" call to action button.

-            As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+            As a First Time Visitor, I want to be able to easily navigate throughout the site
-            The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-            At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-            On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+            -   User can easily access page from the Menu bar at the top-right.

-            As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+            As a First Time Visitor, I want to know if there are different flavours
-            Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
-            The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-            At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
+            -  User can see from the name of the styles the flavour if any.
+            -  User can also specify their preferred flavour when placing order for the bespoke pop-cakes..

         Returning Visitor Goals

-            As a Returning Visitor, I want to find the new programming challenges or hackathons.
+            As a Returning Visitor, I want to find/see new designs
-            These are clearly shown in the banner message.
-            They will be directed to a page with another hero image and call to action.
+            -   User can see added designs on the slider and Pop-Styles sections

-            As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+            As a Returning Visitor, I want to be able to contact the business to place orders
-            The navigation bar clearly highlights the "Contact Us" Page.
-            Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-            The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
-            Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-            The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
+            -   User can navigate the website easily and use the "order-now" button to contact the business for their bespoke order
+            -   User can also contact the business using the call icon in the header-bar

-            As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+            As a Returning Visitor, I want to find social media links.
-            The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
-            Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-            If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
+            -   User can easily find, scroll to, and access the beautifully highlighted social media links at the bottom of the site.

         Frequent User Goals

-            As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-            The user would already be comfortable with the website layout and can easily click the banner message.
-            As a Frequent User, I want to check to see if there are any new blog posts.
+            As a Frequent User, I want to check to see if there are any seasonal designs.
-            The user would already be comfortable with the website layout and can easily click the blog link As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-            At the bottom of every page their is a footer which content is consistent throughout all pages.
-            To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-            There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+            -  The User can see designs on the designated section for seasona designs on the second page -popstyles.

         Further Testing

-        The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+            -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-        The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+            -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhones and androids.
-        A large amount of testing was done to ensure that all pages were linking correctly.
+            -   A large amount of testing was done to ensure that all pages were linking correctly.
-        Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+            -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

         Known Bugs

-        A white gap can be seen to the right of the pages in the gallery
+            -   A white gap was reportedly, occassionally seen to the right of the pages in the gallery

 DEPLOYMENT

     GitHub Pages

         The project was deployed to GitHub Pages using the following steps...

-            Log in to GitHub and locate the GitHub Repository At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+            -   Log in to GitHub and locate the GitHub Repository
+            -   At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-            Scroll down the Settings page until you locate the "GitHub Pages" Section.
+            -   Scroll down the Settings page until you locate the "GitHub Pages" Section.
-            Under "Source", click the dropdown called "None" and select "Master Branch".
+            -   Under "Source", click the dropdown called "None" and select "Master Branch".
                 The page will automatically refresh.
-            Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+            -   Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

         Forking the GitHub Repository

-            By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+            By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps:
-            Log in to GitHub and locate the GitHub Repository At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+            -   Log in to GitHub and locate the GitHub Repository
+            -   At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-            You should now have a copy of the original repository in your GitHub account.
+            -   You should now have a copy of the original repository in your GitHub account.

         Making a Local Clone
-            Log in to GitHub and locate the GitHub Repository Under the repository name, click "Clone or download".
+            -  Log in to GitHub and locate the GitHub Repository
+            -  Under the repository name, click "Clone or download".
-            To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+            -  To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.

 CREDITS

     CODE

+        Bootstrap4
-        Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+        Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-        MDN Web Docs : For Pattern Validation code.
+        MDN Web Docs
+        For Pattern Validation code.
 Code was modified to better fit my needs to ensure correct validation.
-Tutorial Found Here

     CONTENT